-- 2. People living with medically certified disabilities; - Those longest (15 years and longer) on the waiting list; - 4.
+- 1. The elderly (60 years and older); - People living with medically certified disabilities; - 3.
+Those longest (15 years and longer) on the waiting list; - 4.
 Backyard dwellers (only for new/Greenfield projects); and - 5.
 Approved military veterans.

 6.9 ENVIRONMENTAL MANAGEMENT & BIO-DIVERSITY PLAN